 Learn about the history of technology at the National Science Museum

-Located just across the road from Expo Park, the National Science Museum specializes in exhibitions of different science and technology elements.
+Located just across the road from Expo Park, the National Science Museum specializes in different science and technology elements exhibitions.
 Its permanent exhibition features the natural history of Korea and human biology, the cosmos, industrial technology, and others.

-On top of the above exhibitions are exhibitions for ceramics, weapons, and traditional instruments.
+On top of the above exhibitions are ceramics, weapons, and traditional instruments.

 Don’t miss the floating train, which was created for the international expo of 1993.